nandosola/abbatia/_tabellae/refectorium/2025/2025-04-25-de-audacia-fera.md

 Sometimes, what is right is what we would never have chosen without grace, because grace heals and elevates our wounded freedom.
 Elevating the jettison of our fall from grace into supposed virtues is a bad start.
 We cannot redefine brokenness as strength.
 Prideful control, disordered passion, and the loss of shame and charity: this is how a soul crumbles when it stops seeking the Face of God.

-Yet even before someone knows Christ, every sincere desire for truth, goodness, or beauty already carries within it the quiet trace of God’s help.
-The Church teaches that grace doesn’t override our freedom — it heals it and lifts it up, even at the very beginning.
+Yet even before someone knows Christ, every sincere desire for truth, goodness, or beauty already carries within it the quiet trace of God's help.
+The Church teaches that grace doesn't override our freedom — it heals it and lifts it up, even at the very beginning.
 What we often call "personal initiative", when directed toward what is truly good, is already a response to God drawing the soul forward.
 But grace never stops there: it purifies, it redirects — and in the end, it saves.

 True strength lies in admitting our need for healing and allowing God to restore the original harmony He intended for us.